 The mosques are definitely an experience with the call to worship ringing out a number of times a day.
 It’s rather loud and staged between the different mosques so it almost sounds like they are echoing each other or answering each other.
 I’m not too sure if it’s supposed to be an echo?
 Anyone know?

-Me in the Emperor's Park
+Me in the Emperor's Park |

 The park reminded me a lot of the Netherlands because of the number of tulips in flower.
+Tulips came from Turkey |

-View from the Park near the geocache
+View from the Park near the geocache |

 The Turkish people are very friendly and many of them will come up to you, ask where you are from, if you are lost and if they can help you.
 It’s a little overwhelming actually.
 I duly refused the advances of a number of Turkish men until my camera got a piece of fluff inside the lens which was creating spots on my photos (don’t ask me how) and needed to find a camera repair shop.
 I was then led around by some Turkish man to the local Kodak shop where the camera went in for repairs.
 (So here in the story the photo evidence ends).
 I was lead to a carpet shop to have tea.
 (It seems to be the way to do business here).
 After having a 30 min chat with his uncle about South Africa and Turkey I said no to the carpets and left.
 I was rather surprised to find that I was intact and that my belongings were safe!
 The Turkish people seem to have a knack of sweet talking you into buying stuff - but the hostel had warned me that this was common.

 After that I think I had about 7 men try come help me, offer me tea and lead me to their carpet / jewellery shop.
-I soon discovered that everyone in Turkey seems to be related to everyone else and that they all have an uncle with a carpet shop, a father that owns a cafĂ© and a sister that works in a jewellery store.
+I soon discovered that everyone in Turkey seems to be related to everyone else and that they all have an uncle with a carpet shop, a father that owns a café and a sister that works in a jewellery store.
 By the end of the day I even had an offer of a romantic dinner with one of my fan club.
 I decided to retreat to the relative safety of the hostel and went out to dinner with a Canadian couple instead much to my tag on's disappointment.

 29 April 2011